KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 "But tic-tac-toe is solved," critics note.
 "Perfect play always draws."

-Exactly—and that's the point.
+Exactly!
+And that's the point.
 Tic-tac-toe's high draw rate makes it the perfect demonstration of ETour's draw economics.
 When a match ends in a draw, both players receive most of their entry fee back.
 On a $3 entry, approximately $2.50 returns to each player.
-The draw essentially costs each player $0.50—a token fee for playing a fair, verified game.
+The draw essentially costs each player $0.50, a fee for playing a fair, verified game.

 This transforms tic-tac-toe's "flaw" into a feature: